Frequently Asked Questions

 What are the key features of the RM3P initiative?

-- Real-time parking availability at commuter parking lots, Metro stations, and other major transit hubs, so that travelers will be able to know where they can expect to find parking when transferring to public transportation and ridesharing.
+- Real-time parking availability at select commuter parking lots, Metro stations, and other major transit hubs, so that travelers will be able to know where they can expect to find parking when transferring to public transportation and ridesharing.

 - A dynamic incentives program that encourages travelers to make informed travel choices based on up-to-the-minute information on transportation conditions.